Insuring Your Boat

 This will depend on the type of policy, but common coverage add-ons (in addition to basic ones above) include:

-- Specialized Coverage – Coverage for something specific on your boat like an expensive prop or accessory.
+- Specialized Coverage – Coverage for something specific on your boat like an expensive prop or navigation equipment.

 - Salvage – Coverage that pays to remove your boat due to damage, from substantial to minor.